Google versus Oracle case exposes differences within Obama administration

 Google’s Android operating system is the world’s best-selling smartphone platform.
 Oracle sued Google in 2010, claiming that Google had improperly incorporated parts of Java into Android.
 Oracle is seeking roughly $1 billion on its copyright claims.

-The case examined whether computer language that connects programs (known as application programming interfaces, or APIs) can be copyrighted.
+The case examined whether computer language that connects programs (known as application programing interfaces, or APIs) can be copyrighted.

 A San Francisco federal judge decided that the Java APIs replicated by Google were not subject to copyright protection and were free for all to use.
 But the U.S. Court of Appeals for the Federal Circuit reversed that, saying it was bound to respect copyright protection for software “until either the Supreme Court or Congress tells us otherwise.”